-Any GP, and some nurses are able to perform a CST.
+Any GP, and some nurses can perform a CST.
 It is done using either a metal or plastic speculum that is inserted into your vagina.
 Two samples are taken from your cervix.
 The speculum is then removed, and your samples are sent off for testing.

 You may have to return to the GP to get your results, or they may be able to tell you over the phone.
 It can take around 2-3 weeks to get your results back.